hubtype/botonic/packages/botonic-plugin-flow-builder/README.md

 Below are the parameters that we can pass to the plugin:

-- `flowUrl`: This is the URL where the Flow is located.
+- `apiUrl`: This is the URL of the flow-builder API.
 The bot will automatically collect this URL, so in most cases, we don't have to pass it.
 It is used in cases where the Flow URL is in a testing environment.

 - `jsonVersion`: This indicates which version of flow you want the bot to use.
 By default it will use the `latest` version which is what we want in production.
 We can set this to `draft` if we want the bot to use this content in a test environment.